jerryrox/project-beats-game/README.md

 ## Versions
 ### 0.9.1 (In progress)
 #### New features
 - Implementation of Beats Standard game mode.
+(Still WIP)
+- Offset settings overlay
+#### Improvements
+- When selecting a mapset, select the first map that appears when sorted for the current game mode, and prioritize the maps that support the mode.
 #### Changes
 #### Fixes
 #### Others